swciitg/PortfolioBuilder/CONTRIBUTING.md

 - Use present tense and imperative mood in commit messages (e.g., "Bug fix" instead of "Fixed bug" or "Fixes bug").
 - Keep commit messages concise but descriptive.
 - Reference issue numbers in commit messages where relevant (e.g., "Fix #123: Add login functionality").

+## Contribution-Guidelines
+- **Wait for Our Team to Assign an Issue to You**: Don't start working on an issue unless it has been assigned to you.
+- **If an Issue Has Been Assigned to Someone Else and You Want to Work on It**: You can send us a message.
+If the assignee is unable to fix the issue within the stipulated period of time, we may reassign the issue to you.

 ## Thanks For Contributing!